An 82-year-old patient presented in the emergency department with a fever.

 This case highlights not only the benefit of rapid species identification with the T2Bacteria Panel but also the Panel’s ability to detect the causative organisms when blood culture does not.

 An 82-year-old patient presented in the emergency department with a fever.
 About three days prior, the patient had an abrupt episode of rigors and was febrile at 103°F at home.
 The patient was brought to another hospital where workup was negative for infection, including blood culture by her report.
 Subsequently, the patient was discharged home, although it is unclear if the patient was discharged with or without antimicrobials.
 Still having similar chills and rigors the patient presented to an academic medical center and was admitted.
 The patient was febrile on admission with slight abdominal pain.
 A CT scan revealed a severely distended gallbladder but normal common bile duct, with no significant gallbladder wall thickening.
 Blood cultures and a T2Bacteria were drawn in the ED and the patient was started on ceftriaxone and flagyl with the abdomen as the suspected source of infection.
-Patient re-spiked a fever and was broadened to cefepime and given a one-time dose of vancomycin.
+The patient re-spiked a fever and was broadened to cefepime and given a one-time dose of vancomycin.

 Patient Selection Criteria